macabrebt/ks_serviceCall/README.md

 # ks_serviceCall
-This is odoo app to record and organize service Calls
+This odoo app can record and organize service Calls